an4s911/brits/README.md

   - Set brightness using raw values (e.g., `200`).
   - Set brightness using percentage values (e.g., `60%`).
   - Increment or decrement brightness using either raw values or percentages (e.g., `20+`, `10%-`).

+## Motivation

+I was using `brightnessctl`, but it didn't always give me the proper percentage values, which was a bit annoying.
+So, I decided to build my own tool in Python instead.
+I checked out the source code of `brightnessctl` and found that it uses DBus, so I ported that functionality into Python.
+Now, `brits` gives accurate percentage values and works just how I wanted it to!

 ## Installation